How to Navigate Restaurants With Latex Allergy

 Many restaurant corporations have already adopted a nonlatex policy.
 This list includes Burger King, Quizno’s, Denny’s, Red Lobster, Outback Steakhouse, Red Robin, Arby’s, Subway, Bahama Breeze, Smokey Bones Barbeque, Domino’s Pizza, Cracker Barrel Old Country Store, MacKenzie River Pizza, Disney World and Disneyland.
 Check out websites and menus of any restaurant you plan to visit.

 Higher risk situations are establishments with buffets (risk of cross contamination), pre-made foods (unable for the chef to eliminate an ingredient), and eateries that frequently use banana, kiwi or avocado.
+Look for restaurants that have food allergy training for employees.

 When you arrive…